mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

     - Explore industry blogs and competitor space.
     - Understand the core growth loops so you can aim for the right feautures.

-- **User stories vs job stories**: User stories capture broad needs of user personas.
+- **User Stories vs Job Stories**: User stories capture broad needs of user personas.
 Job stories zone in on specific situations where a product is 'hired' for a task.
 The difference is between general vs specific.
 Below are a few examples of specific features:
     - Push notifications
         - User story: As a user, I want to receive real-time notifications about updates or important events in the app, so that I can stay informed without having to open the app constantly.
         - Job story: When an important event occurs, I want the app to notify me immediately, so l don't miss out on timely information or actions.